rolevax/ih/README.md

 Requirement:

 - A running PostgreSQL server with required data
-  - To import a dummy dataset, run `psql mako mako < mako/dummy.pgsql`
+  - To import a dummy dataset, run `psql mako mako < mako/schema.pgsql`
-- A running Redis server with the default configurations
+- A running Redis server with the default configuration

 Then run the server: